inaciobanu/1stBootcampChallenge/README.md

 ### Acceptance Criteria

-Your website must meet accessibility standards.
-You can achieve this completing the following:
+For the Horiseon Website to meet accessibility standards, I had to complete the following:

 * Semantic HTML elements can be found throughout the source code
 * HTML elements follow a logical structure independent of styling and positioning